piclas-framework/piclas/README.md

 # Welcome to PICLas

 The code is licensed under the GNU General Public License V3.
 The licence can be found in [LICENCE](LICENCE.md) and the list of contributors in [CONTRIBUTORS](CONTRIBUTORS.md).
+Among other things, PICLas is a scientific project.
+If you use PICLas for publications or presentations in science, please support the project by citing our publications given in [references](REFERENCE.md).

 ## PICLas Documentation